 Moana Nui Ka Lehua

 Moana´s character is familiar for millions thanks to the Disney animation.
 Feisty islander girl however is purely a Disney character but there is a Polynesian legend about mermaid goddess called Moana Nui Ka Lehua.
 She was a goddess who ruled the oceans, waves and storms.
 She had two sharks who were her royal guards and Moana also had ability to transform herself into a shark.
 It was believed that Moana Nui Ka Lehua ruled the sea between Hawaiian islands of Kauai and Oahu.

 Moana Nui Ka Lehua´s encounter with the demi-god Maui was not as pleasant in the myth as it was in the animation.
 Story tells that Maui was fishing in the sea that belonged to the ocean goddess.
 Moana Nui Ka Lehua was outraged by Maui´s impoliteness so she took his fishing hook and attached it into a submerged rock.
 Soon Maui realized what was going on and now it was turn for the trickster god to become outraged.
 He captured Moana Nui Ka Lehua and dragged her into the beach where she slowly died.
 Maui who was angry for the gods still did respect them so he took Moana Nui Ka Lehua´s body into a shrine where she turned into a sacred tree.

-Polynesian Mermaids Video
+My video about Polynesian Mermaids

 Please keep the comment section civil, respectful and connected to the topic at hand.
 Thank you.
 Spammy/rude/passive-agressive comments will be blocked and reported.